jennaramdenee/CV/README.md

 Demonstration of communicating complex technical processes and concepts to a range of audiences, including C-suite and business focussed stakeholders through workshops and written/visual documentation.

 - Established self as key point of contact for a complex warehousing process, becoming a point of contact for the business, information systems, stakeholders and project team
-- Lead educational workshops to a client covering multiple knowledge areas, including ecommerce, CRM, order management
+- Lead and facilitated educational workshops to a client covering multiple knowledge areas, including ecommerce, CRM, order management

 ## Favourite Projects